Why Perform Windows 8 System Backup?

 ★ You can choose System Backup to create Windows 10/8.1/8/7/XP/Vista system image, or use File Backup, Partition Backup, Disk Backup to protect other important data.

-★ It includes several Schedule options to run all kinds of backup automatically, and full/incremental/differential backup are all supported.
+★ It includes several Schedule options to set up automatic backup, like daily, weekly, monthly. etc. Full backup, incremental and differential backup are also supported.

 ★ The whole backup & restore process runs quickly and smoothly in a concise interface.
 You can let it run on the background without interfering your current work.

-★ In addition to backup, it can also clone Windows operating system for hard drive replacement, like cloning HDD to SSD.
+★ In addition to backup, it can also clone OS and data for hard drive replacement, e.g. clone HDD to SSD.

 How to create Windows 8/8.1 system backup with AOMEI Backupper: